Recognition of same-sex unions in Hong Kong: Same-sex marriage

+Background

 Section 40 of the Marriage Ordinance (Cap.
 181; 婚姻條例, [fɐ́njɐ́n tʰȉːu̯ lɐ̀i̯]) states that: "(1) Every marriage under this Ordinance shall be a Christian marriage or the civil equivalent of a Christian marriage.
-(2) The expression Christian marriage or the civil equivalent of a Christian marriage (基督敎婚禮或相等的世俗婚禮) implies a formal ceremony recognized by the law as involving the voluntary union for life of one man and one woman to the exclusion of all others."
+(2) The expression Christian marriage or the civil equivalent of a Christian marriage (基督敎婚禮或相等的世俗婚禮) implies a formal ceremony recognised by the law as involving the voluntary union for life of one man and one woman to the exclusion of all others."
 As a result, same-sex marriage is not recognised in Hong Kong.

 In December 2017, a South China Morning Post editorial expressed support for the legalisation of same-sex marriage in Hong Kong, calling on the government to show a greater commitment to equality.
 In July 2018, the Chief Executive of Hong Kong, Carrie Lam, said that the government had no plans to legalise same-sex marriage.
 Lam reiterated her position in March 2019, saying that the issue was still "controversial".
-In May 2019, the chairman of the Equal Opportunities Commission, Ricky Chu Man-kin, expressed support for a step-by-step approach, starting with an anti-discrimination law, and said he would not push for a legislative timetable on same-sex marriage, but urged the community to "change tack" in favour of a pragmatic step-by-step approach to break the "eternal stalemate" in the city's fight for LGBT rights.
-He said "instead of focusing on abstract and ideological debates that we can never easily come to an agreement on, let's make small progress in tackling discrimination at the workplace, schools and public facilities".
+In May 2019, the chairman of the Equal Opportunities Commission, Ricky Chu Man-kin, expressed support for a step-by-step approach, beginning with a law banning discrimination on the basis of sexual orientation in employment, housing and other areas.
+Chu said he would not push for a legislative timetable on same-sex marriage, but urged the community to "change tack" in favour of a pragmatic step-by-step approach to break the "eternal stalemate" in the city's fight for LGBT rights, "Instead of focusing on abstract and ideological debates that we can never easily come to an agreement on, let's make small progress in tackling discrimination at the workplace, schools and public facilities".
+The ruling pro-Beijing parties, the Democratic Alliance for the Betterment and Progress of Hong Kong and the Hong Kong Federation of Trade Unions, have called same-sex partnerships a threat to "traditional family values".
+In 2023, legislator Junius Ho said that advocacy for same-sex marriage was an "unhealthy trend supported by the west".

+In June 2024, ten same-sex couples were married in Kowloon alongside family and friends, though the marriages lack legal recognition in Hong Kong.
+The couples married through an online civil marriage service established by the U.S. state of Utah.
+The marriages were officiated by Zoom and for an additional fee the couples can obtain an apostille validation stamp for the marriage license provided by Utah state authorities.